 “Of course,” said Nemo.
 “You gave me a thousand books.
 I studied their text for centuries.
-Visitors from other nations taught me to pronounce English characters.
+Visitors from other nations taught me to pronounce the words.
 Welcome to the Islands of Sheridan.”

 Nakayama almost cried.
 “Thank you, Virgil Blue.
 I can’t imagine the effort you’ve dedicated to understanding me.”